hazadus/node-messenger/README.md

   - [react-hot-toast](https://www.npmjs.com/package/react-hot-toast): Smoking hot Notifications for React.
   - [react-icons](https://react-icons.github.io/react-icons/): Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.
   - [date-fns](https://www.npmjs.com/package/date-fns): date-fns provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates in a browser & Node.js.
+  - [bson](https://www.npmjs.com/package/bson): BSON is short for "Binary JSON," and is the binary-encoded serialization of JSON-like documents.
+Used to generate IDs for MongoDB documents.
 - Backend
   - [typescript](https://www.npmjs.com/package/typescript): TypeScript is a language for application-scale JavaScript.
 TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.
   - [ts-node](https://www.npmjs.com/package/ts-node): TypeScript execution and REPL for node.js, with source map and native ESM support.